antony-jr/QArchive/README.md

 In addition you can use [AppImages](https://github.com/appImage/appimagekit) and [linuxdeployqt](https://github.com/probonopd/linuxdeployqt).

+Take a look at [Qtar.AppImage](#) , its a extractor that is built with Qt5 and libarchive which runs just like that.
+Go through **AppImage repo for more information on extracting AppImages**
+Now you must know the awesomeness of **AppImages**.

 # Thank You ![Thank You](https://img.shields.io/badge/Always-Say%20Thank%20You!-blue.svg?style=flat-square)

 I really need to thank the developers of this libraries for creating it because QArchive is elegant because of them! :heart: